Background pattern

 • increased cholesterol

-• veno-occlusive disease (small liver veins blocked)
+• veno-occlusive disease (small veins in the liver blocked)

-• shock related toblood vessels (dilation of blood vessels)
+• shock related to blood vessels (dilation of blood vessels)

 • increased red blood cell count (polycythemia)

-• abnormal lymphatic accumulation
+• abnormal accumulation of lymph

 • water retention